Planck 2013 results. I. Overview of products and scientific results: Astrophysical products

 \subsubsection{Cluster catalogue}

-\Planck's all-sky coverage and broad frequency range are designed to detect the SZ signal of galaxy clusters across the sky.
-An early catalogue of \Planck\ SZ-detected clusters was released in January 2011 \citep[ESZ, ][]{planck2011-5.1a}.
-In 2013, \Planck\ is releasing the largest ensemble of SZ selected sources detected from an all-sky survey \citep{planck2013-p05a} deeper and six times larger than the ESZ sample.

-The \Planck\ SZ catalogue of clusters and candidates includes 1227 sources detected from three adapted SZ-finder algorithms down to a signal-to-noise ratio of 4.5 distributed over 83.7\,\% of the sky (Table \ref{tab:valid_sum}, Fig.~\ref{fig:sz_dist}).
-The statistically characterized catalogue of SZ detections was validated using external X-ray and optical/NIR data, and a multi-frequency follow-up programme for confirmation.
-A total of 861 SZ detections are associated with {\it bona fide} clusters, of which 178 are brand new \planck-discovered clusters.
-The remaining cluster candidates are divided into three classes according to their reliability, i.e., the quality of evidence that they are likely to be {\it bona fide} clusters.
-Only {142} of them are in the lowest reliability class.
+The PSZ \citep{planck2013-p05a} is deeper and six times larger than the ESZ \citep{planck2013-p05a}.
+It includes 1227~sources found by three SZ-detection algorithms down to a SNR of 4.5, distributed over 83.7\,\% of the sky (Table \ref{tab:valid_sum}, Fig.~\ref{fig:sz_dist}).
+The SZ detections were validated using existing X-ray, optical, and near-infrared data, and with a multi-frequency follow-up programme.
+A total of 861~SZ detections are associated with previously known or newly confirmed clusters, of which 178 are new \planck-discovered clusters.
+The remaining 366 cluster candidates have not yet been followed up, and are divided into three classes according to their estimated reliability, i.e., the probability that they are real clusters.
+Only 142 are in the lowest reliability class.

-The \Planck\ SZ catalogue is and will be for years the deepest all-sky catalogue spanning the broadest cluster-mass range.
 The information derived from the validation of the \Planck\ SZ detections and included in the released catalogue, in particular the SZ-based mass estimate, provides high value to the catalogue, and will make it a reference for studies of cluster physics.
-Considering that only a small fraction of the new \Planck\ cluster candidates have been followed up with other observatories to date, it should also motivate multi-wavelength follow-up efforts.
+Considering that only a small fraction of the new \Planck\ cluster candidates have been followed up with other observatories to date, it will also motivate multi-wavelength follow-up efforts.

-Using an extended sub-sample of the \Planck\ SZ clusters with high-quality XMM-Newton data, the scaling relation between SZ and X-ray properties was reassessed and updated, and we propose a new reference in this sense \citep{planck2013-p05a}.
-With a better quality data and thus a higher precision, we show excellent agreement between SZ and X-ray measurements of the intra-cluster gas properties.
+Using an extended sub-sample of the \Planck\ SZ clusters with high-quality XMM-Newton data, the scaling relation between SZ and X-ray properties has been reassessed and updated \citep{planck2013-p05a}.
+With better quality data and thus higher precision, we show excellent agreement between SZ and X-ray measurements of the intra-cluster gas properties.
 The mean of $Y_{500}$ to $Y_{\mathrm{X}}$ is very well constrained with a precision of $2.5\,\%$, $\log(Y_{SZ}/Y_X)=-0.027\pm0.010$.